-Surgery is vary rarely offered for glue ear, unless hearing loss is significant and it affects both ears, or there is a pre-existing medical condition which may affect the child's development.
-Such conditions may include autism, down's syndrome, a cleft palate, blindness or other speech and language disorders.
+Surgery is varied rarely offered for glue ear unless hearing loss is significant and it affects both ears, or there is a pre-existing medical condition which may affect the child's development.
+Such conditions may include autism, Down's syndrome, a cleft palate, blindness or other speech and language disorders.

 Surgery usually involves the insertion of grommets to keep the eustachian tube open.
 Other procedures include the removal of the adenoids.
 These are glands at the back of the throat.
 If they become inflamed they can block the eustachian tube.

 Hearing aids may be used as an alternative to surgery.